Please wait a few moments while we replace your file.

 The file was successfully replaced.

-Leadership: Lynn M. Gangone, Ed.D. is dean of Colorado Women’s College and associate clinical professor of higher education at the Morgridge College of Education.
-Under her leadership, the college has introduced innovative academic programs, secured nearly $8 million in funds to support scholarships and programs, and introduced a comprehensive strategic plan that has repositioned the college to educate women to boldly lead in the communities where they live, work, and engage.
+Leadership: Lynn M. Gangone, Ed.D. is dean of Colorado Women’s College and professor of higher education at the Morgridge College of Education.
+Under her leadership, the college has introduced innovative academic programs, secured over $8 million in funds to support scholarships and programs to educate women to boldly lead in the communities where they live, work, and engage.

 Publications, Presentations, & Research: Dr. Gangone is a champion of women’s leadership in the new economy.
 She is often called upon for her expert opinion by organizations like USA Today, The Shriver Report, TEDxMileHigh Women, The SmartGirls’ Way and others who are interested in empowering women through education and business leadership.
+Her most recent publication, entitled "Benchmarking Women's Leadership in Academia," is the lead chapter in Women and Leadership in Higher Education, published by the International Leadership Association in 2014.
 She authored the lead article in the inaugural Journal About Women in Higher Education (2008) and a book chapter on women’s leadership development in Rethinking Leadership in a Complex, Multicultural, and Global Environment: New Concepts and Models for Higher Education (2009).
-Dr. Gangone is part of a research team examining factors affecting women's retention in the college presidency, and with co-author Tiffani Lennon has an upcoming chapter in Women and Leadership in Higher Education to be published by the International Leadership Association in 2014.
+Dr. Gangone was part of a national research team examining factors affecting women's retention in the college presidency.
 She serves on the faculty of the American Physical Therapy Association's Emerging Leaders Institute, the Women’s Leadership Institute, the HERS Institutes for Women in Higher Education Administration, and the Midwest Women’s Leadership Institute, as well as keynotes at various local, national, and international conferences and seminars on women’s leadership in higher education and the status of women and girls throughout education.
 She co-created the Institute for Emerging Women Leaders in Higher Education, an American Council on Education award-winning leadership development program.
 Her research interests include higher education history, with specific emphasis on women’s professional associations and women’s advancement, leadership theory and development, and voluntary associations and organizational viability.